The House of Lords plays an important role in checking and challenging the decisions and actions of the government through questions and debates.

 The 30-minute question time takes place at the start of business from Monday to Thursday.
 A maximum of four questions directed at the government are posed by members.
 Once the government spokesperson has answered the initial question there is a chance for a short exchange of related, or ‘supplementary' questions.
 The government spokesman must answer each one.

 Answers (in writing) to written questions should be provided within two weeks and are published in Lords Hansard reports.

 Government ministers also announce important policy initiatives and reports on national and international issues in the Lords chamber through statements.
 Statements are usually made in both Houses and are followed in the Lords by a chance for short questions and observations on the announcement.

-Members of the Lords are able to put their experience to good use during debates in the chamber, which the public can attend.
-Many members have considerable experience in industries, professions and organisations.
+Many members have considerable experience in industries, professions and organisations and they are able to put this experience to good use during debates in the chamber, which the public can attend.

 There are three main types of debate:

 - General debates (usually on Thursdays): One longer debate or two short debates lasting around five hours.
 Each party is given opportunities throughout the year to initiate such debates and backbench members can enter a ballot to propose general debates.